26 March 2026

-FSP was proud to sponsor the THINK Women in Digital Government on Tuesday 17th March 2026, a conference uniting women across government to hear from inspirational speakers and engage in thought-provoking panel discussions on shared challenges and opportunities.
+FSP was proud to sponsor the Think Women in Digital Government event on Tuesday 17th March 2026, a conference uniting women across government to hear from inspirational speakers and engage in thought-provoking panel discussions on shared challenges and opportunities.

 Scroll to read more insights and takeaways from our colleagues who attended the event: